RazRaz94/LonerBlog/content/post/NG4-Thoughts/index.md

 categories = ['Reviews']
 tags = ['Games']
 +++
 > Although, the overall package of the game is good.
 The game's design philosophy didn't align with what I was expecting.
-This is especially true of the main campaign, which seemed to aim for a sense of adversity and challenge but instead we got DMC4’s homework copy instead.
+This is especially true of the main campaign, which seemed to aim for a sense of adversity and challenge but instead we got DMC4’s homework copy.
 It makes a strong first impression, but as you progress, you're left wanting more.
 <!--more-->

 ## Understanding the philosophy